particle-iot/docs/src/content/getting-started/new.md

 [TAN015 - SARA-R510 reset procedure](/reference/technical-advisory-notices/tan015/) is now available.
 --}}

+### Location updates 2025-01-15

+A new [getting started with location](/getting-started/cloud/location/) guide discusses additional options on non-Tracker devices.

 ### Updated tethering 2025-01-15

 Updated the [tethering reference](/reference/device-os/tethering/) with a new script and updated instructions.